eiffel-community/community/howtos/working_with_community-logos.md

 The xcf file is a bitmap image file and SVG is a vector image format, so there is no obvious way to convert to SVF.
 But it can be done quite easily in a two-step process.
 First, make sure you have a PNG version of the logo you wish to convert to SVG (following the *Exporting to PNG* instruction above).
 Then import that PNG image into [Inkscape](https://inkscape.org/) chosing the 'Embed' option in Inkscapes import dialog.
 In Inkscape do this:
 - Select the logo
 - Choose 'Path' -> 'Trace Bitmap...' (or Shift-Alt-B)
-- Choose 'Colors' and set number of Scans to e.g. 32 (to get some decent graytones in the half-circle)
+- Choose 'Colors' and set number of Scans to e.g. 32 (to get some decent graytones in the half-circle).
+The higher number of Scans the bigger the image file will be.
 - Check with 'Preview' or 'Update', and Click OK when done.
 Now you have added a vector image to your Inkscape canvas.
 - Remove the old bitmap picture
-- Resize the vector image if needed (hold Ctrl to keep aspect ratio)
+- Resize the vector image if needed so that it fits in your canvas in Inkscape (hold Ctrl to keep aspect ratio)
 - Save as an SVG file
 - Done!